PostHog/posthog.com/contents/blog/posthog-first-five.md

 ## 4. Lottie Coxon

-Lottie is a graphic designer and PostHog's first non-engineering hire.
+Lottie is a graphic designer, and PostHog's first non-engineering hire.
 Why did we hire Lottie?
 Well, there's a short version and a long version.
 Here's the short version...

 [image here]

-Believe it or not, that was PostHog's original logo/mascot – lovingly dubbed "hairy thumb".
+Believe it or not, this is PostHog's original logo/mascot – lovingly dubbed "hairy thumb".
 Do you really need the long version?
 Here it is, anyway.

 It all started when James and Tim considered what would make a developer want to try PostHog, or put them off.
-Good documentation and evidence of people using it were important, but they decided good design and a unique brand would be important too.
+Good documentation, and evidence of people using it were important, but they decided good design and a unique brand would be important too.

 James: "Everyone else has blue websites that are super boring.
 You're on their pricing page, there's no pricing information; it's "talk to sales".
 So we're going to name ourselves after a hedgehog.
 We're going to have just like a weird, unusual style, because we are the weird and unusual one that's joined, and that's how we'll win, we're not going to win by being the same."

-With that decided, James sought out a graphic designer to work with and found Lottie on Twitter.
+With that decided, James sought out a graphic designer, and found Lottie on Twitter.
 Her portfolio was "really weird" and "kinda cool" according to James.

 Like previous hires, Lottie did some paid contract work first and immediately impressed.
 As Tim said at the time: "Watching Lottie do her job, felt like watching someone perform magic to us."